Battle of Ko Chang: Battle

 The French squadron closed on the anchorage at 05:30 on 17 January.
-At 05:45, they split into the three groups as planned, the Lamotte-Picquet heading for the eastern part of the anchorage, Dumont d'Urville and Amiral Charner continuing to the central position, and the Tahure and Marne heading for the western side.
-Conditions were perfect.
+At 05:45, they split into the three groups as planned, Lamotte-Picquet heading for the eastern part of the anchorage, Dumont d'Urville and Amiral Charner continuing to the central position, and Tahure and Marne heading for the western side.
+Conditions were ideal.
 The weather was fine, the seas calm and almost flat.
 Sunrise was at 06:30, and the scene was lit only by the first rays of light on the horizon and by the dim moonlight.

 A final aerial reconnaissance of the target area had been arranged, using one of the Ream-based Loire 130s.
-The Lamotte-Picquet carried two such aircraft, but these could not be launched due to catapult problems.
+Lamotte-Picquet carried two such aircraft, but these could not be launched due to catapult problems.
 At 06:05, the Loire 130 overflew the anchorage and reported two torpedo boats.
 This came as a nasty surprise to the French.
-Previous reports led them to believe that only one was present, but during the night HTMS Chonburi had arrived to relieve the HTMS Chantaburi, which was to return to Sattahip later that day for repairs.
+Previous reports led them to believe that only one was present, but during the night HTMS Chonburi had arrived to relieve HTMS Chantaburi, which returned to Sattahip later that day for repairs.

-Once their presence had been passed to the Lamotte-Picquet, the aircraft attempted a bombing attack, but were driven off by a heavy barrage of anti-aircraft fire.
-The effect of this mission was double edged.
+Once their presence had been reported to Lamotte-Picquet, the aircraft attempted a bombing attack, but were driven off by a heavy barrage of anti-aircraft fire.
 The French were now aware of what they faced, but the element of surprise had been wasted and thirty minutes remained until sunrise.
-Caught with their crews asleep, the Thai ships desperately began to raise steam and prepared to slip their anchors.
-However, both torpedo boats were soon sunk by heavy gunfire from the Lamotte-Picquet.
+Having been caught with their crews asleep, the Thai ships desperately began to raise steam and prepared to slip their anchors.
+However, both torpedo boats were soon sunk by heavy gunfire from Lamotte-Picquet.
 The cruiser also destroyed a shore observation post, preventing the Thai from quickly relaying information to their air forces at Chantaboun.